Why do I get hand or finger pain from playing the ocarina?

 Forcing your right thumb backwards, or covering the right thumb hole with the tip of your thumb

-Forcefully bending your thumb back puts a lot of strain on it and may also cause pain in the thumb.
+Forcefully bending your thumb back puts a lot of strain on it and may cause pain in the thumb.
 Bending your thumb back like this also makes it impossible to play the high notes effectively.

-Covering any hole, including the right thumb hole, with the fingertip is also not recommended.
-Doing either of these things tends to force the other fingers to make sharp bends and this can be painful.
+Covering any hole (including the right thumb hole) with the fingertip is also not recommended.
+Doing either of these things tends to force the other fingers to make sharp bends, and this can be painful.

 The alignment of the thumb and finger holes

 You can compensate for an ocarina that is not ideal for your hands by allowing your fingers to overhang the holes.
 The only catch is that you need to be careful not to cover subholes if applicable.
+You could also find that a finger hole falls under a joint and need to adjust your finger curl to cover it properly.

 Your hand posture